CephalofairGames/merc-packs-faq/index.md

 **General -** Be sure you go through the Welcome to Gloomhaven booklet, even if you are not using the built-in organizer.
 This contains important setup instructions for Event Decks, Personal Quests, etc.

 **I cannot find Room tiles 8 or 14.
-Am I missing a board?** No - room tile sizes and shapes have been standardized, since Frosthaven.
+Am I missing a board?** No - room tile sizes and shapes have been standardized since Frosthaven.
 Gloomhaven: Second Edition uses the same numbers for the same shapes.
 There are no 8 or 14 room tiles in Gloomhaven: Second Edition; these tiles aren't needed for any scenarios.

 **How many of each Event deck do I use?** You shuffle cards 1-20 of each deck to create the available events.
 Please see the Welcome to Gloomhaven booklet.

-**How many of the Personal Quests are added when I begin the campaign?** You start with Personal Quests 01-11, shuffled in the Available deck.
-The remainder will become available, later, or used for Inspiration retirements.
+**How many of the Personal Quests are added when I begin the campaign?** You start with Personal Quests 01-11, shuffled to create the Available deck.
+The remainder will become available later, or used for Inspiration retirements.

 ![divider](/assets/images/divider.png)